-If this occurs, close the Dominion KX II Remote Console and reconnect before redirecting another virtual media device.
+If this occurs, close the Remote Console and reconnect before redirecting another virtual media device.
 If other users are connected to the same target server, they must also close their connections to the target server.

-Note: In Dominion KX II 2.1.0 and above, when you mount an external drive, such as a floppy drive, the LED light on the drive will remain on because the Dominion KX II is checking the drive every 500 milliseconds to verify the drive is still mounted.
+Note: In the Dominion KX II 2.1.0 and above, when you mount an external drive, such as a floppy drive, the LED light on the drive will remain on because the device is checking the drive every 500 milliseconds to verify the drive is still mounted.